 Investigators generally look for patterns of wrongdoing.
 They will go over past transaction paperwork looking for violations or demonstrations of general incompetence.

-Of course, these aren’t the only ways a licensee can lose his license.
-Unfortunately, there are many others; these are just some of the most common.
+Of course, these aren’t the only ways for agents to lose their licenses.
+Unfortunately, there are many others—these are just some of the most common.